-The Report presents the results of EM&A works and the impact monitoring for the construction works of the Roadworks under the XRL project undertaken during the period of 1 to 31 March 2013.
+The Report presents the results of EM&A works and the impact monitoring for the construction works of the Roadworks under the XRL project undertaken during the period of 1 to 31 October 2013.
 The major construction activities in the reporting period included foundation works in the West Kowloon Works Areas.

 Impact monitoring for air quality and air-borne noise were conducted in accordance with the EM&A Manual in the reporting period.
-Two exceedances of Limit Levels in air-borne noise were recorded in the reporting month.
-No exceedance of Action Levels in air-borne noise; no exceedance of 24-hour TSP Action and Limit Levels were recorded in the reporting month.
+No exceedance of Action and Limit Level in air-borne noise was recorded in the reporting month.
+No exceedance of 24-hour TSP Action and Limit Levels were recorded in the reporting month.

 For the reporting month, no environmental complaint was referred from EPD.
-The complaint would be handled in accordance with the procedures stipulated and investigations should be carried out in accordance with the EM&A Manual when complaint received.
+The complaint would be handled in accordance with the procedures stipulated and investigations should be carried out in accordance with the EM&A Manual when received.
 Apart from that, no warning, no summons, no prosecutions and no non-compliance were received for Roadworks in the reporting month.